 The ornaments I chose don't have the playfulness which characterises many of Nemesis Now's figurines.
 The shrouded skeletal figure and the Reaper especially have a sepulchral look.
 They make me think of the magnificent statues that adorn some tombs around the world: sombre, beautiful, disturbing.
 They evoke a little of the feeling of Rodin's Gates of Hell (as seen at Musée Rodin, Paris, France).
 The raven skull has its literary and intellectual inspiration which makes it the perfect piece for a study or bookshelf.
 I prefer the seriousness of these pieces over more jovial ones, but it's entirely a matter of personal taste.
 Nemesis Now has plenty of ornaments to explore.
 They make great talking points and they won't cost you a fortune.

 UPDATE 15/12/2019: Earlier this year I bought a Nemesis Now Cthulhu statue to go in our bathroom.
 It's about 18cm tall and has a light golden/brass tone with a green patina effect.
-I was as impressed with this as with all the others, and he goes perfectly with our Tentacle shower curtains (by Sourpuss).
+I was as impressed with this as with all the others, and it goes perfectly with our Tentacle shower curtains (by Sourpuss).
 If only we could get around to changing our awful bathroom suite!